Mountain West Bracket 2014 & Mountain West Tournament Predictions

-In our most recent calculations, we project UNLV as the most likely winner of the 2013 Mountain West Conference Championship, with projected Mountain West Conference Championship win odds of 63.1%.
-The second most likely team to top the Mountain West bracket is New Mexico, with a 36.9% chance to win the Mountain West Conference Championship in 2013.
+In our most recent calculations, we project San Diego St as the most likely winner of the 2014 Mountain West Conference Championship.
+The second most likely team to top the Mountain West bracket is Boise State.

 NOTE: We use the structure below to calculate home advantage:

 The 2014 Mountain West tournament bracket odds table above lists the round-by-round survival odds for every 2014 Mountain West tournament team.
 Using win odds calculations derived from our sophisticated power ratings, we analyze the likelihood and expected outcome of every possible path to the Mountain West tournament championship for every team in the 2014 Mountain West bracket.

 |Team||conf W||L||Future SOS||conf W||L||overall W||L||Win Conf||Win Tourn|

 |San Diego St||0||0||1.9||13.5||4.5||22.3||6.7||32.9%||26.5%|

 The 2014 Mountain West projected standings help determine the seeds of the teams in the 2014 Mountain West Championship bracket.
 The remainder of the season is simulated a large number of times, and the resulting seeds are used to simulate the Mountain West tournament.